0xcpu/diremon/README.md

 # Diremon

-Diremon is a lightweight macOS command-line tool that watches a directory via FSEvents and logs activity using os_log.
+Diremon is a lightweight macOS command-line tool that watches a directory via FSEvents and logs activity to _log sinks_.

+## Log sinks

+Currently, Diremon supports the following log sinks:
+- **file**: Logs events to `/var/log/diremon/events.log` in JSON format.

 ## Requirements